Building Renovation Technology Program (T148)

 - inspections

-Note: When you enrol in the program in January, you are required to complete semester 2 in the summer (May to August) of the same year to continue into semester 3 in the fall.
+Note: Upon enrolling in January, you must complete semester 2 in the summer (May to August) of the same year to continue into semester 3 in the fall.

 This program is unique in Ontario.